 We spent a week in Utah with Uly, Xandra, and Gene.
-This is the second time that Trin and I have visited Utah, and the first time for the rest of the group.
-Uly is Trin’s brother, and his wife Xandra have provided a home base for us during our nomadic life.
+This is the second time that Trin and I have visited Utah and the first time for the rest of the group.
+Uly, Trin’s brother, and his wife Xandra have provided a home base for us during our nomadic life.
 We have been staying in their Phoenix home for over a month and we love our evenings of laughter with them.
 They are happy and easy-going, never once have they made us feel uncomfortable in their home.

 Uly and Xandra are great cooks and we have increasing waste lines to prove it.
 Uly cranks out some insane steak and seafood dinners out of his grill while Xandra cooks amazing meals and bakes decadent desserts.
 We have been so spoiled by them so much that we might just stay here forever.

 We drove out to Las Vegas in the good ole’ Subie Outback to meet up with Gene who flew in from Raleigh.
 Gene is a realtor extraordinaire who helped us buy some properties in North Carolina and he has been a good friend ever since.
 We’ve hung out with him and have also gone backpacking with him.

-First stop was Zion National Park.
-We arrived at the park late so only had time for a quick hike to the emerald pools.
+The first stop was Zion National Park.
+We arrived at the park late so we only had time for a quick hike to the emerald pools.
 The guys got a huge kick out of the warning signs for the slippery rocks, they are trying to emulate it here: